getkoala/libduckdb-docker/README.md

-# duckdb-alpine
+# libduckdb-docker

-Duckdb headers and libs for use with alpine images
+DuckDB headers and libs distributed as Docker images